caoyu-yiyue/LaunchBar-Actions/Toggl Quick Start.lbaction/description.md

 The script dependencies or settings:

-1. Fill in your Toggl API Token in the script `default.py`.
+1. Fill in your Toggl API Token and your Workspace ID in the script `default.py`.
 2. If LaunchBar can't find your custom Python version even if you have changed the `$PATH` variable, you could modify the Shebang line to your own Python path. run `where python` to find your Python.